-Referral – Anyone can refer a student to SAP when they are concerned about someone’s behavior; any school staff member, a student’s friend, a family member or community member.
+Referral – Anyone can refer a student to SAP when they are concerned about someone’s behavior; any school staff member, a student’s friend, a family member, or a community member.
 The students themselves can even go directly to a SAP team member to ask for help.

 Team Planning – The SAP team gathers objective information about the student’s performance in school from all school personnel who have contact with the student.
-Together, the SAP team, parent(s) and student develop a plan that includes strategies for removing the learning barriers and promoting the student’s academic and personal success to include in-school and/or community-based services and activities.
+Together, the SAP team, parent(s), and students develop a plan that includes strategies for removing the learning barriers and promoting the student’s academic and personal success by including in-school and/or community-based services and activities.